BadmWe/dspyt-webpage/dspyt/posts/sei-blockchain.md

 ## Recent Developments

 For more information about SEI blockchain and its recent developments, you can refer to the [Creator Fund blog post](https://blog.sei.io/sei-creator-fund-round-2-creative-media-and-ip-development) and the [Gitcoin Round page](https://builder.gitcoin.co/#/chains/1329/rounds/9).
-Additionally, to explore the SEI blockchain and its transactions, you can use the SEI Block Explorer available at [seitrace.com](https://seitrace.com).